-From “A Gentleman in Moscow” by Amor Towles to “The Last Mrs. Parrish” by Liv Constantine.
-This is a monthly link-up hosted by Kate at Books Are My Favourite and Best.
+From “Friendaholic” by Elizabeth Day to “The Phantom's Apprentice” by Heather Webb.
+This is a monthly link-up hosted by KateW at Books Are My Favourite and Best.
 Each month a book is chosen as a starting point and linked to six other books to form a chain.
-A book doesn’t need to be connected to … Continue reading TCL’s #6Degrees of Separation for September 7, 2019.
+A book doesn’t need to be connected to … Continue reading TCL’s #6Degrees of Separation for June 3, 2023.

 Dine with Older Dears.

 Book Review for “The Silver Ladies Do Lunch” by Author.
 Summary: "When Lin, Josie and Minnie left Miss Hamilton’s class at Middleton Ferris County Primary School, sixty years ago, they could only dream about what the future had in store for them.
 The one thing they knew for certain was that their friendship would thrive. … Continue reading Dine with Older Dears.

 The Bubbling Beneath.